26/1/2021

 Heat zoning plan - how?

 We start with a neighborhood type map.
-Based on public data, we divide the territory into building types based on the destination of the plots: residential, office, retail, school, healthcare facility, industrial, agricultural.
+Based on public data, we divide the territory into building types based on the destination of the plots: residential, office, retail, schools, healthcare facilities, industrial, agricultural.
 For housing, we also map the average year of construction, average income per household, type of household and age of residents.
 After all, these are elements that can play a role in the willingness of citizens to invest (still) in greening their heat demand.

 Then a heat demand map is drawn up.
 We look at where the large heat consumers such as industry, schools and healthcare institutions are located (red on the map) on the one hand, and map potentially interesting heat sources on the other, such as waste incinerators, residual heat from industry, sewage treatment, surface water, cold-heat storage and cogeneration.
 The renovation potential of existing facilities and installations is also examined.

-On the basis of all the information gathered - which can also be contained in various ánother maps than those mentioned above - a heat zoning map is created.
+On the basis of all the information collected - which can also be contained in various ánother maps than those mentioned above - a heat zoning map is created.
 This involves dividing the territory into zones.
 For each zone, we determine the best option.

 Why Ingenium?